Formyselfonly/smart-contract-quickstart/README.md

 #### 3. Update `pages/index.tsx`

 ```
-tsxCopyEdit'use client'; // If using Next.js 13+
+'use client'; // If using Next.js 13+

 import { useState } from "react";
 import { ethers } from "ethers";